ibm-messaging/mq-dev-patterns/amqp-qpid/README.md

 There are two sets of samples.
   * [qpid-standard](/amqp-qpid/qpid-standard/README.md)
   * [qpid-quarkus]((/amqp-qpid/qpid-quarkus/README.md))

 Most of the code is common, and shared through symbolic links.
-Each has its own maven `pom.xml` and build and run instructions.
+Each has its own maven `pom.xml`, build and run instructions.

 ## Run configurations and options
 Each set of samples has its own mechanism for configuration.